 Lately, my daughter has started asking about her grandparents.
-Each time, she had taken me by surprise, and I haven’t figured what to tell her yet.
+Each time, she had taken me by surprise, and I hadn’t figured what to tell her yet.

 So why am I hesitant regarding my reply to her?
 We only have one living grandmother, and she does not reside in America.

 Up till now, it’s been ok, and we do get by.
-Our lives are busy with various other grannies from our church who genuinely loves them.
-A grandparent plays a part, and I must admit that’s lacking in our children’s lives.
+Our lives are busy with various other grannies from our church who genuinely love them.
+A grandparent plays a vital part, and I must admit that’s lacking in our children’s lives.